 So why would you need to drain a pool?
 Concrete pools need frequent draining to remove cracks, acid wash, clean stains, and re-plaster the pool.
 Similarly, vinyl liner pools must be drained to replace or repair liners.

 But guess what?
-Fiberglass pools never need resurfacing so there is no need to drain the pool.
+They never need resurfacing, so there is no need to drain the pool.
 That floating issue isn’t actually an issue at all.
 Don’t believe us?
 Take a look:

 And you have our word: Having installed hundreds of fiberglass pools in the ground, we have never had a pool float after installation.

 It is an accepted fact in the swimming pool industry that fiberglass can flex due to its incredible tensile strength, much more so than any other type of pool.
 Moreover, when people are concerned about freezing conditions harming fiberglass, they are forgetting that when the water in a pool freezes, it expands in an upward direction.
 So, the odds of fiberglass sustaining damage from a winter freeze are slim to none.

-Typically, if someone is comparing a fiberglass pool to a liner pool – features with features – they will find that a fiberglass unit typically runs $3K-$5K more, initially.
+Typically, if someone is comparing a fiberglass pool to a liner pool, they will find that a fiberglass unit typically runs $3K-$5K more, initially.
 We say initially because when considering the cost of pools, there are two different ways to arrive at the number.

 The first way is by solely looking at the initial cost of the project.
 The second way, unlike the first method, takes the initial price but also adds the expenses of the pool over the course of its lifetime.

 For example, let’s say you spend $25,000 initially for a vinyl-lined pool.
 The liner will typically last seven years on average before it has to be replaced, and the average cost of a liner replacement is approximately $3,500.
-A pool owner could easily spend $7,000 or more on liner replacements alone during the first 15 years of the pool.
+A pool owner could easily spend $7,000 or more on liner replacements alone during the first 15 years of owning the pool.

 With a fiberglass pool, there aren’t any large expenses down the road for a homeowner to worry about.
 This is one of the great beauties of fiberglass.